 These signals over-ride the inputs on the back of the driver.

 N.B.
-This driver is not stereo in that input 1 does not drive loop A and input 2 drive loop B. The factory default settings of the driver have both input gains set to -80dB (effectively off).
+Dual channel drivers are not stereo, all inputs are summed and sent to both loop outputs.
+The factory default settings of the driver have both input gains set to -80dB (effectively off).